Sleep Expert Sammy Margo Reveals The Ultimate Slimming Secret

 The New Year is undoubtedly the time to kick-start a healthy diet regime and weight loss programme.
 But what if your quality of sleep were to influence the results you see on the scales?
-In 2007 a study published in Sleep Medicine Review revealed the number of hours we sleep greatly influences our risk of obesity and diabetes, and the less we sleep, the greater the risk.
+In 2007, a study published in Sleep Medicine Review revealed that the number of hours we sleep greatly influences our risk of obesity and diabetes.
+The less we sleep, the greater the risk.

 What is the connection between sleep and weight?

-SlumberSlumber.com’s resident sleep expert Sammy Margo suggests that the connection may be due to two hormones: leptin, which suppresses appetite, and ghrelin, which increases appetite.
-When your body is experiencing sleep deprivation the leptin levels are lowered whilst the ghrelin levels rise, making you feel hungry.
-In addition to altering your hormone levels, sleep deprivation can also be responsible for influencing your food choices, making us crave foods high in sugar and carbohydrate, which can lead to weight gain and an increased risk of insulin resistance and diabetes.
+SlumberSlumber’s resident sleep expert Sammy Margo suggests that the connection may be due to two hormones: leptin, which suppresses appetite, and ghrelin, which increases appetite.
+When your body is experiencing sleep deprivation, the leptin levels are lowered, whilst the ghrelin levels rise, making you feel hungry.
+In addition to altering your hormone levels, sleep deprivation can also be responsible for influencing your food choices.
+This can make you crave foods high in sugar and carbohydrate, which can lead to weight gain and an increased risk of insulin resistance and diabetes.
 All this suggests that sleep deprivation can be detrimental to your weight loss regime because it causes your body to work against you!

-A good nights sleep certainly isn’t a quick fix, and of course you have to combine it with a healthy diet and regular exercise, but quality of sleep may have more to do with successful weight loss and weight management than you ever thought possible!
+A good night’s sleep certainly isn’t a quick fix and, of course, you have to combine it with a healthy diet and regular exercise.
+Yet, quality of sleep may have more to do with successful weight loss and weight management than you ever thought possible!

-Apart from the hormone shifts that occur with sleep deprivation, increasing your likelihood of gaining weight, logic would seem to suggest that:
+Apart from the hormone shifts that occur with sleep deprivation, which increase your likelihood of gaining weight, logic would seem to suggest that: